MarwaEbidSalama/ForestCoverPatternStudy/Codebase/S2_all_bands_download/README.md

 The script then creates a list of requests, one for each month between the start and end date specified earlier using a list comprehension.
 Each request is a call to the function get_all_bands_request(time_interval) with a specific time_interval.

 Finally, it uses a for loop to iterate over the list of requests, download the image data for each request, and saving it to the specified data folder.
+The files can be found at the SC-Cluster:
+'/work/users/jn906hluu/S2_Frankenwald/'